ridermw/hi-code/slidingwindow.md

 ### Pseudocode:
 ```
+WHY SLIDING WINDOW?
+- Checking all O(n²) substrings and validating each would be O(n³)
+- Instead, maintain a window of unique characters
+- When duplicate found, shrink window from left until unique again
+- This ensures we check each character at most twice (once in, once out) → O(n)

 Initialize left = 0, maxLength = 0, charMap (HashSet)
 For right from 0 to string length - 1:
+    // Expand window by adding right character
     While character at right exists in charMap:
-        Remove character at left from charMap
+        Remove character at left from charMap  // Shrink window
         Increment left pointer

     Add character at right to charMap